 SBIR awards are structure in three phases to reflect the R&D development cycle:

-- Phase I: These awards are usually below $150,000 and cover a timeframe of less than 6 months.
+- Phase I: These awards are usually around $150, 000 and cover a timeframe of less than 6 months.
 During this initial stage, the small business and sponsoring agency explore the feasibility of the project in order to get a better sense of its commercial potential and technical requirements.

 - Phase II: These awards are only available to small businesses that already received Phase I awards.
 Phase II enables a longer-term commitment.
-Awards can be made for up to $1 million for two years.
+Awards are usually around $1 million for two years.
 During this period, R&D is expanded and commercial viability can be assessed.

-- Phase III: During this stage, innovations transition from the lab to the market, and small businesses begin the search for private sector investment.
-Keep in mind that the SBIR program does not fund Phase III; funding comes from private sources or other government grants.
+- Phase III: During this stage, innovations transition from the lab to the market, and small businesses begin the search for follow on private sector or non-government investment.
+Keep in mind that the SBIR program set aside does not fund Phase III; funding comes from private sources or other government grants.

 Who is Eligible for SBIR?

 The eligibility requirements for SBIR are straightforward – your business must be for-profit, have less than 500 employees, be independently owned and operated and located principally in the U.S. It must also be majority-owned (51 percent) by U.S. citizens or permanent resident aliens and the principle researcher must be an employee of the company.